marsteg/adventure-game/README.md

 - Actionfuncs are a way to teach an action button tricks.
 With this theoretically anything can be executed via Actions
 - unlocking an action will also execute it's actionfuncs
 - Save and Loading the Game is now possible!
 Press 'S' to Save and 'L' to Load
+- Right-Click on NPCs gives now a description about them
+	- different descriptions based on the lock state possible
 - Sounds!
 	- Rooms now have background music!
 	- NPCs can have voice, when talking!